bluemelodia/Lists/README.md

 - Add accessibility, don't have two modals open at the same time.
 - Add ESLinting

-- Don't let the user submit an end date/time that's before the start date/time.
-Add the same validation to the server side.

 ## Navigation

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.1.